 Review the current Project Permits that are in the Vancouver Fraser Port Authority’s Project and Environmental Review Process, and information on Project Permits recently issued.
 Learn more about the status of Project Permit applications.

 The review process was renewed in 2015, following stakeholder feedback and evaluation by an independent consultant.
-For more information, read the 2014 Project Review Evaluation Report [PDF] or our topics of interest page on project applications and permit approvals.
+For more information, read the 2014 Project Review Evaluation Report [PDF] or the project applications and permit approvals summary .

 For regular updates on permitting and status of project applications, please sign up for our Project Permit Updates newsletter.